Emperor Xiaozong of Song -- A Determined Monarch with Huge Restrain

 This was a tragedy for Emperor Xiaozong of Song Zhao Shen, those excellent ministers, large numbers of civilians, as well as to the Song Dynasty.

-Most of Zhao Shen’s descendants had the strong will, and tried several times to fight back against the Kingdom Jin, however, they never had capable commanders in military who could unify the realm again.
+Most of Zhao Shen’s descendants had a strong will and tried several times to fight back against the Kingdom Jin, however, they never had capable commanders in the military who could unify the realm again.